Sturgeon pledges £20bn fund to 'build Scotland' – Daily Business

 “Aberdeen is the oil and gas capital of Europe.
 Let us resolve today to make it the net zero capital of the world.”

-She said that this ambition led the Scottish Government to establish the £500 million Just Transition Fund for this region.
+She said that this ambition led the Scottish Government to establish the £500 million Just Transition Fund for the region.

 “Today I can announce the first 22 projects have just been awarded funding of more than £50 million.
-These projects will support the production of green hydrogen; the development of wave and tidal technology; and even pioneer the use of waste from whisky to recycle EV batteries;
+These projects will support the production of green hydrogen; the development of wave and tidal technology; and even pioneer the use of waste from whisky to recycle EV batteries.

 “They will focus on the skills our existing workforce need to take advantage of the renewables revolution.